nf-core/differentialabundance/docs/usage.md

 The pipeline produces an R markdown file which, if you're proficient in R, you can use to tweak the report after it's generated (**note**- if you need the same customisations repeatedly we would recommend you supply your own template using the `report_file` parameter).

-To work with R markdown files you will need RStudio.
-You will also need to have the ShinyNGS R module [installed](https://github.com/pinin4fjords/shinyngs#installation), since it supplies a lot of the accessory plotting functions etc. that you will need.
-The exact way to set this up may depend on your specific system, but is likely similar to the following example:
+To work with R markdown files you will need Rstudio.
+You will also need to have the ShinyNGS R module [installed](https://github.com/pinin4fjords/shinyngs#installation), since it supplies a lot of the accessory plotting functions etc that you will need.
+The exact way you will do this may depend on your exact systems, but for example

 ### 1. Create a conda environment with Shinyngs and activate it